KinGwaL/Api-Endpoint/README.md

 # Heroku Example - Api Endpoint (Node.js version)
-This simple project is for frontend developer who want to create an mock api for testing usage.
+This simple project is for developer who want to create an mock api quickly for testing usage.

+## Setup Step
 1. Go to Heroku and sign up(https://signup.heroku.com/) an account
 2. In this page, click `Fork` on the top right corner to clone a copy
 3. Click `deploy button` to create application [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/KinGwaL/Api-Endpoint)